shengminp/LitE-SQL/README.md

     ├── environment.yml
     └── README.md

-Specifically, the directory structure of datasets is as follow:
+Specifically, after downloading the dataset, you should arrange the directory structure of the datasets as follows:

     .
     └── datasets